-Cathay Dragon offers three classes of travel; First Class where you can enjoy a spacious cabin, a flat-bed seat, enhanced entertainment, and their Asian hospitality.
+Cathay Dragon offers three classes of travel; First Class, where you can enjoy a spacious cabin, a flatbed seat, enhanced entertainment, and their Asian hospitality.
 Cathay Dragon Business Class offers a comfortable personal space where you can work or relax.
-Cathay Dragon Economy Class offers convenient space, personal entertainment system, and attentive service.
+Cathay Dragon Economy Class offers convenient space, a personal entertainment system, and attentive service.

-Starting with one aircraft, Cathay Dragon has developed to become an award-winning Hong Kong-based carrier owning more than forty aircraft, and with a network covering the most popular travel destinations as well as business ports in Asia Pacific region.
-Cathay Dragon is well-recognised by its passengers of its extensive network in China.
+Starting with one aircraft, Cathay Dragon has developed to become an award-winning Hong Kong-based carrier owning more than forty aircraft and with a network covering the most popular travel destinations as well as business ports in the Asia Pacific region.
+Cathay Dragon is well-recognized by the passengers of its extensive network in China.
 Given the flourishing economy in Mainland cities and aviation hub synergy of Hong Kong, Cathay Dragon plays an increasingly important role in connecting passengers around the globe and Mainland China.

-Cathay Dragon is also the first local airline making an investment in local pilot training.
-In the late 1980s, the first generation pilot students joined the pilot training scheme and became the first batch locally born Chinese pilots.
+Cathay Dragon is also the first local airline to make an investment in local pilot training.
+In the late 1980s, the first generation pilot students joined the pilot training scheme and became the first batch of locally born Chinese pilots.
 To date, over 150 cadets have successfully completed the scheme.
-Cathay Dragon is a member of Cathay Pacific Group is an affiliate member of oneworld® and partner of Asia Miles.
+Cathay Dragon is a member of Cathay Pacific Group is an affiliate member of oneworld® and a partner of Asia Miles.

 How To Redeem Miles On Cathay Dragon

 Previously, I used my British Airway Avios miles to redeem flights on Cathay Dragon.
-Cathay Dragon, previously known as Dragon Air, is a subsidiary of Cathay Pacific, and a Oneworld affiliate.
-Cathay Dragon primarily flies short-haul and regional flights, while Cathay Pacific focuses on the long haul flights.
+Cathay Dragon, previously known as Dragon Air, is a subsidiary of Cathay Pacific and a Oneworld affiliate.
+Cathay Dragon primarily flies short-haul and regional flights, while Cathay Pacific focuses on long-haul flights.
 Cathay Dragon, therefore, offers a great way to fly around Asia on Avios.
-If you want to fly on Avios for free as I do, I have outlined the three best Avios air mile credit cards with a referral bonus to get you onto that plane in style as quickly as possible.

-For a short flight under 1151 miles, you would expect to use as little as 7500 miles and around US$23 to redeem an Economy Class ticket for a flight.
+For a short flight under 1151 miles, you would expect to use as little as 7500 miles and around $23 USD to redeem an Economy Class ticket for a flight.

 Cathay Dragon Fleet Of Planes

 I have also flown on the Cathay Dragon short-haul Airbus A321.
 In this plane, there are 24 business class seats, arranged in a 2-2 setting for 6 rows.
 In economy class, there are 148 seats in a 3-3 setting.
-The business class seat is fairly standard for short haul.
-They are the wide 21-inch recliner seats, with a 42-inch pitch.
-Again you get a set of noise cancelling headphone and a blanket, all wrapped up in plastic.
+The business class seat is fairly standard for short-haul.
+They are the wide 21-inch recliner seats with a 42-inch pitch.
+Again you get a set of noise-canceling headphones and a blanket, all wrapped up in plastic.
 In front is a small 10-inch monitor with Cathay’s superb Studio KA entertainment system.
-A pull out tray is under the monitor, whith a small pocket to store phones is on the left side.
+A pull-out tray is under the monitor, with a small pocket to store phones is on the left side.